Randoodl/Clarity_CT/README.md

 - **GNU Make** (www.gnu.org/software/make)

 ### 🏗️ Building from source <a name = "build"></a>
-Compilation is currently only tested with C++20 on GCC 13.3
+Compilation is currently only tested with C++20 on GCC 13.3 and raylib v5.6
 #### Using Make:
 Clone the repository and compile using Make
 ```sh